 Bachelors in Family Studies – Child Life

 We offer a major that is flexible in content and has an emphasis on practical application.
-Students have an opportunity to explore functional and dysfunctional family systems dynamics, as well as to take courses focused on childhood and adolescence, familial relationships, and family counseling.
-Individuals who want to work with families, children, and/or trauma areas will be set up for success with a Bachelor of Arts in Family Studies from Arizona Christian University.
+Students have an opportunity to explore functional and dysfunctional family systems dynamics and to take courses focused on childhood and adolescence, trauma, familial relationships, and family counseling.
+Individuals who want to work with families, couples, or children will be set up for success with a Bachelor of Arts in Family Studies from Arizona Christian University.

 Mission Statement: Arizona Christian University’s Family Studies program prepares students to assist families through service and research by framing relevant knowledge and skills with a biblical worldview.

 Vision Statement: The vision of ACU’s Family Study Major program is to graduate superior evaluators of family study research and theory, Christ-like practitioners, and agents of change in the lives of families.

 - Increase children’s coping skills and apply interventions to reduce stress in children and families.

 - Describe the child life field – key concepts, history, theory.